fedechaves/MVP_FotoFilter/README.md

 # Lessons Learned:

-I used tailwind for the first time to add quick, consistent, and responsive styling..
+I used tailwind for the first time to add quick, consistent, and responsive styling.

-Optimizations: implement friends, tags, blurred face if the person that is in the photo don't like it, and add a choice for Google Authentication for login.
+Optimizations: implement friends, tags, option to blurred face if the person that is in the photo don't like it, and add a choice for Google Authentication for login.

 ---